UW-Madison-DSI/Open-Source-Exploration/README.md

 #### Bash

 The following Bash scripts are provided ini the directory 'src/github/bash' to download data from GitHub in json format.
-These script do not store the data in the database but are provided in order to show the structure of the json that is returned.
+These scripts do not store the data in the database but are provided in order to show the structure of the json that is returned.

 - fetch_dsi_repositories.sh